Misinformation on the virus is proving highly contagious

 Trump’s reluctant, ambivalent and late embrace of masks hasn’t convinced some of his strongest supporters, who have concocted ever more elaborate theories to explain his change of heart.
 Some say he was actually speaking in code and doesn’t really support masks.

-O Tuathail witnessed just how unshakable COVID-19 misinformation can be when, after broadcasting his video, he received emails from people who said he didn’t wear the mask long enough to feel the negative effects or otherwise cheated during the demonstration.
+O Tuathail witnessed just how unshakable COVID-19 misinformation can be when, after broadcasting his video, he received emails from people who said he cheated, or didn’t wear the mask long enough to feel the negative effects.

 That’s not surprising, according to University of Central Florida psychology professor Chrysalis Wright, who studies misinformation.
 She said conspiracy theory believers often engage in mental gymnastics to make their beliefs conform with reality.